KerwannTEP/Gravity1D/README.md

 This repository aims to compute the exact evolution of a one-dimensional self-gravitating system of N particles.
 It is a heap-based, event-driven algorithm which computes the collision times of each particles, as described by [Noullez & al. (2001)](https://ui.adsabs.harvard.edu/abs/2001cond.mat..1336N/abstract).
 Following the observations of [Schulz & al. (2013)](https://ui.adsabs.harvard.edu/abs/2013MNRAS.431...49S/abstract), we use a 106-bit mantissa (via the `DoubleFloats.jl` package) to suppress the accumulation of roundoff errors during long simulations.

+We provide the user with the possibility of using another high-precision float type in the file `src/Constants.jl`, where the user can modify the variable `PREC_FLOAT` with the type of his choice (provided the appropriate libraries have been loaded.)

 ## Installation

 Install Julia by following the instructions at [https://julialang.org/downloads/platform/](https://julialang.org/downloads/platform/).